lupyuen/lupyuen.github.io/src/tinyemu.md

 $ simple-http-server nuttx-tinyemu/docs
 ```

+That's because our Web Browser won't load WebAssembly Files from the File System.
 Then browse to...

 ```text
 http://0.0.0.0:8000/index.html
 ```

+And NuttX appears in our Web Browser!

-_But something's missing: Console Input!_
+_But something's missing: Where's the Console Input?_

-To do Console Input, we need to implement VirtIO Console in our NuttX UART Driver...
+To do Console Input, we need to implement VirtIO Console...

 TODO: Pic of VirtIO Console, OpenAMP